 Title To Senior’s Home Allegedly Taken

-Financial powers of attorney (POAs) are extremely important legal instruments which grant appointed agents full legal authority to act for the principal who executes the POA.
-The person appointed under the POA is called the Principal’s Attorney-in-Fact.
-The Attorney-in-Fact’s authority extends to almost every form of financial transaction unless the POA specifically limits his or powers.
+Financial powers of attorney (POAs) are extremely important legal instruments which grant appointed persons (referred to as agents or attorneys-in-fact) full legal authority to act for the principal who executes the POA.
+The appointed agent’s authority extends to almost every form of financial transaction unless the POA specifically limits his or powers.
 See Cal.
 Prob.
 Code §§ 4401 (statutory form for financial POA).
 The potential for abuse of such broad power is always present.
 In the wrong hands, POAs are very dangerous tools for fraud and abuse.
 Misuse of a POA abuse includes outright theft of the principal’s money or property and, in a broader sense, making any decision or taking any action that is not in the donor’s best interest.
 Even for the most trustworthy attorney-in-fact, the burden of making decisions for a principal is a heavy one.
 Therefore, we recommend you appoint two trusted individuals as agents under any POA to act jointly.
 We also recommend that you never, ever, grant a Power of Attorney to a caregiver.
 Caregivers and others can wield their POA power to change a principal’s entire estate plan and redirect the principal’s assets to themselves.
-If an agent has misused a POA to your or an older loved one’s detriment in Los Angeles or elsewhere in California call us at (415)441-8669 or toll free at 1-888-50EVANS (888-503-8267).
+If an agent has misused a POA to your or an older loved one’s detriment in San Francisco or elsewhere in California call us at (415)441-8669 or toll free at 1-888-50EVANS (888-503-8267).

 Allegations Of Misuse Of Senior’s Power Of Attorney